 If you have an old stash of home movies on video tapes, then you might want to consider updating them to a set of DVDs to preserve their quality and enable you to ditch the VHS player without losing anything.

 Our video to DVD transfers will ensure that your old content will continue to be viewable in the years to come, and you’ll be able to watch it on modern equipment.
-You can even watch DVDs on laptops and computers, which means that it will be easier for you to share those moments with your young ones.
+You can even watch DVDs on laptops and computers, or take advantage of our video to MP4 transfer services, which mean that it will be easier for you to share those moments with your young ones.